maxcine-cloud/EPEL/README.md

 ## Usage

-Please see the template data at `/data` ,it contains various characteristic and synonymous mutations in the form of variant call format.
-If you are trying to using epSRel with your own data, please process your data into the same format as it.
-Before using our model, you can read the help documentation.
+Please see the template data at `/data`, it contains various characteristic and synonymous mutations in the form of variant call format (VCF).
+If you are trying to using EPEL with your own data, please process your data into the same format as it.
+Before using the model, you can read the help documentation.

 ```
 python src/main.py -h